 Does my employer need to tell me why I was fired?

-New York is an at-will employment state meaning your employer can discharge you at any time for any reason or no reason at all, so long as the firing is not illegal retaliation or discrimination.
+New York is an at-will employment state, meaning your employer can discharge you at any time for any reason or no reason at all.
+The only exception is retaliation or discrimination.
+This would be an illegal firing.

 Who can help me in my employment discrimination case?

-When you suspect you are being treated unfairly by an employer or coworker as a result of discrimination, know that you don’t have to stand by as it happens.
+When you suspect you are experiencing unfair treatment by an employer or coworker as a result of discrimination, know that you don’t have to stand by as it happens.
 The New York employment discrimination attorneys of Brown Kwon & Lam have experience fighting for employees in New York City and New York State.

 Contact our firm at (718) 971-0326 or contact us online for a free consultation.
 We’ll fight for you.